World's first carbon capture pilot for smelters inaugurated at Elkem in Rana, Norway

-RANA, Norway, Jan.
+OSLO, Norway , Jan.
 20, 2023 /PRNewswire/ -- Today, the world's first carbon capture pilot for smelters has been officially inaugurated.
-The Mobile Test Unit (MTU), delivered by Aker Carbon Capture, is now connected to Elkem's plant in Rana, Norway, which produces high-purity ferrosilicon and microsilica.
+The Mobile Test Unit (MTU), delivered by Aker Carbon Capture, is now connected to Elkem's plant in Rana, which produces high-purity ferrosilicon and microsilica.

 Amund Vik, Deputy Minister from the Norwegian Ministry of Petroleum and Energy, spoke at the ceremony.
-He said: "There is no doubt that we need carbon capture, utilisation and storage (CCUS) to reach our climate targets.
+"There is no doubt that we need CCUS to reach our climate targets.
 We need CCS in hard-to-abate industries to keep industrial jobs in Europe.
-This pilot will provide important learning related to CO2-capture in metal industries, and will be an important hub for other companies in the Industrial Park to test CO2-capture technology."
+This pilot will provide important learning related to CO2-capture in metal industries, and will be an important hub for other companies in the Industrial Park to test CO2-capture technology," says Deputy Minister Amund Vik.

 "The Mobile Test Unit was built in 2008 and has continuously been upgraded in accordance with our latest technology developments.
 Aker Carbon Capture can therefore offer our customers a unique opportunity to test our technology at their site and de-risk the project prior to a possible full-scale implementation.
 It is truly great to officially kick off this project today with all our partners in Rana," says Valborg Lundegaard, Chief Executive Officer at Aker Carbon Capture.